Biden attends Mass at DC church where he worshipped as VP

 At home in Delaware, Biden and his wife, Jill, were regulars at St. Joseph on the Brandywine in Greenville.
 They alternated between the Saturday and Sunday services depending on their travel schedules throughout the 2020 campaign.
 Catholic faithful have an obligation to attend Sunday services, but church teaching allows for the commitment to be fulfilled by attending a service on the evening of the preceding day.

-The newly-sworn in Democrat has certainly has plenty of parish choices in Washington: Four Catholic churches sit within 2 miles (3.2 kilometers) of the White House; Holy Trinity is a bit farther.
+The newly-sworn in Democrat certainly has plenty of parish choices in Washington: Four Catholic churches sit within 2 miles (3.2 kilometers) of the White House; Holy Trinity is a bit farther.

 On the morning of his inauguration Wednesday, Biden and his family, along with Democratic and Republican leaders of Congress, attended a service at one of those churches, the Cathedral of St. Matthew the Apostle.
 The church hosted Kennedy’s funeral service in 1963.